Introduction to Mulesoft Interview Questions And Answers

-Mule ESB is a Java-based ESB (enterprise service bus) and it is the integration platform all the developers can connect to their respective application directly with ESB.
-Mule ESB uses service oriented architecture.
+Mule ESB is a Java-based ESB (enterprise service bus), and it is the integration platform all the developers can connect to their respective application directly with ESB.
+Mule ESB uses service-oriented architecture.
 The main use of Mule ESB is it enables easy integration of existing systems.
-It can integrate with different technologies that the applications use- It including JMS, Web Services, HTTP, etc.
+It can integrate with different technologies that the applications use- Including JMS, Web Services, HTTP, etc.

 Let us move to the next Mulesoft Interview Questions.

 4. What is ESB?

 ESB stands for Enterprise Storage bus.
 It’s a software architecture for middleware, and it provides fundamental services for more complex architectures.
 These are the common Mulesoft Interview Questions that are frequently asked in an interview.